Xilinx/aibox-reid/README.md

 ```
    Usage:

-   aibox-reid [OPTION?] - AI Application of pedestrian + reid + tracking for multi RTSP streams, on SoM board of
+   aibox-reid [OPTION?] - AI Application of pedestrian + reid + tracking for multi RTSP streams, on SoM board of Xilinx

    Help Options: